Gourmet & Sourvenir

 Fried Smelt Snacks

-ー A crunchy bite of Suwa’s lake tradition.
-Wakasagi (Japanese smelt), a small freshwater fish from Lake Suwa, is lightly seasoned and deep-fried to golden perfection.
+- A crispy treat from Lake Suwa’s tradition.
+Smelt, a small fish caught in Lake Suwa, is lightly seasoned and deep-fried to a golden perfection.

-These bite-sized snacks are beloved for their savory umami and satisfying crunch—an authentic taste of local fishing culture in every pack.
+These bite-sized snacks are popular for their savory flavor and delightful crunch.
+With every bag, you can savor the taste of the local fishing culture.

 Taisha crackers

-ー Crisp, elegant, and full of tradition.
-Inspired by Suwa Taisha, one of Japan’s oldest shrines, these thin and fragrant senbei (rice crackers) carry a gentle sweetness and a hint of nostalgia.
+- A crispy texture, exquisite flavour, and a touch of tradition.
+Inspired by Suwa Taisha, one of the oldest shrines in Japan, these thin, fragrant rice crackers offer a gentle sweetness and a hint of nostalgia.

-Beautifully packaged and easy to carry, they make a refined gift that reflects Suwa’s rich spiritual and cultural heritage.
+Beautifully packaged and easy to carry, they make a sophisticated gift that reflects the rich spiritual and cultural heritage of Suwa.

 14-7 Kowata Minami, Suwa, Nagano 392-0023 JapanTEL.+81-266-52-2111FAX.+81-266-53-4126Business Hours weekday 9:00 - 17:30Closed on weekends,holidays, Year-end and New Year holidays